TERADA-DANTE/Inferno/Readme.md

 - This command plays provided youtube link(audio-only).

 2. =play <word>

-⚠ This command is still developing
 - This command shows the list of searched results on youtube if available.
-- You can pick this with number.
+- You can pick this with number or 0 to cancel.

 ## =skip
 - This command skips current music in the playlist.